What is Trash The Dress, you ask?

 If your wedding dress has intricate beading or delicate lace, you should be comfortable with losing a few beads to the ocean or ripping the lace on an underwater jungle root in the cenote.

 It’s important to note that in 2012, a bride drowned while doing a trash the session in a lake.
 Her wedding dress was too heavy and it ended up overwhelming her.
 If you plan to wear a Cinderella wedding gown for your beach wedding or one with heavy layers of fabric (Which, by the way, we DO NOT recommend!) you could be flirting with disaster by going for a swim in it.

 If you think you would like to do a trash the dress session, but you do NOT want to risk ruining your wedding dress, then you can always do the shoot in a different dress!
 Pick a wedding dress look alike, or just go with a totally different look altogether.
 OR don’t go in the water!
 The whole point of a trash the dress photo shoot is to be creative.
 You can climb a Mayan ruin, or eat a messy taco at a street cart on a vibrant Mexican street.
 There are endless ideas that do not end in you getting soaked!

 If you hope to preserve your wedding dress in case your daughter wants to wear it for her own wedding some day, well, you need to give your head a shake!
 30 years from now styles will be so completely different, and your daughter will no more want to wear your wedding dress then than you want to wear your own mother’s now!

-If you are planning a destination wedding in the Riviera Maya, Mexico, and would like to do a Trash The Dress photography session, then contact us today!
-We are Fun In The Sun Weddings, your best choice for destination wedding photography on the beaches of Cancun to Tulum, and all points in between!
+If you are planning a destination wedding in the Riviera Maya, Mexico, and would like to do a Trash The Dress photography session, then contact us right now!
+We are Fun In The Sun Weddings, the best Playa del Carmen wedding photographers on the beaches of Riviera Maya, Mexico!